Poverty is a choice.

 The problem is stark.
 Among cities with more than 500,000 people, Memphis is #5 in highest poverty rate and #4 in cities with the highest child poverty rate.
 As we entered the 21st century 23 years ago, the overall poverty rate was 16% and Black poverty was 25.6% and today, it is respectively 24.2% overall and about 26.5%.

 Roughly one in three children in Memphis live in poverty.
-Children born in a low-income family in Memphis have only a four percent chance of becoming a high-income adult, and that is the worst odds for any major city in the continental United States.
+Children born in a low-income family in Memphis have only a four percent chance of becoming a high-income adult, and those are the worst odds for any major city in the continental United States.

 Stuck In Time